Integrated Pest Management

 IPM is not a single pest control method but rather an integration of pest management strategies.
 IPM techniques are grouped into:

-Which entails practices that get rid of conditions that encourage establishment of pest.
+These are practices which get rid of conditions that encourage establishment of pest.

 It involves modification the practices used to grow the crop to prevent establishment, survival, and reproduction of pest.